-1. Encapsulation/Decapsulation.
+Encapsulation/Decapsulation

-Encapsulation and decapsulation of data needs to be efficient.
+Design Considerations Encapsulation and decapsulation of data needs to be efficient.
 These are tasks performed on every packet in layer 3 forwarding.
 The incoming layer-2 header is stripped and a new one is added for the outgoing interface.
+Design Results The buffer format allows the data to be "suspended" anywhere in the buffer (caveat: on the FRE hardware, the start of the data must be within the first 255 bytes of the buffer).
+When receiving or sending a packet, there is always sufficient "headroom" left at the start of the buffer to add a larger encapsulating header.
+It is easy to change the start or end offset and no data copying is necessary.
 It important to note that you may need to add more header info than is removed (e.g. remove an FDDI SNAP MAC but then encapsulate for ENET transmission.)

-2. Performance via caches.
+Performance via Caches